Jaidevstudio/Unique-Github-Profiles/README.md

 ![](https://img.shields.io/static/v1?label=Inspiring&message=Github-Profiles&color=blue)
 ![](https://img.shields.io/static/v1?label=Made-With&message=Markdown&color=green)

-List of GitHub profiles that have **unique** customisation, that you can use for inspiration. ✨
+Take a look at some GitHub user profiles, which you can you for *inspiration*, *ideas* or just to look at and approve!

-Feel free to submit a pull request with your suggestions of Unique GitHub profiles.
+Why not contribute and add your own profile, by creating a pull request?

  ------------------------

-## To add your github profile
+## To add your GitHub profile:

-1. Create an issue, with the title as your name, and in the description put a screenshot of the customised GitHub profile page (copy the generated image url, this will be needed in the next step)
+1. Make an [issue](https://github.com/Jaidevstudio/Unique-Github-Profiles/issues) setting the title as your name, and ass your image url in.
+Simply take a screenshot of your profile, and paste it in the comment, or upload it, and copy image address.

-2. Fork the project
+2. [x] Fork the project.

 3. In `data.json` add your own object to the end of the file, your entry should be similar to this example: